 Carlo Leone has been a resident of the City of Stamford for more than 20 years.
-Since 2011, he has represented the citizens of Stamford and Darien’s 27th District in the Connecticut Senate.
-He previously served the residents of Stamford’s148th District in the Connecticut House of Representatives, beginning in 2003.
+Since 2011, he has represented the citizens of Stamford and Darien as State Senator for the 27th Senatorial District.
+He previously served the residents of Stamford’s 148th House District in the Connecticut House of Representatives, beginning in 2003.

 As a legislator, Carlo works to address the issues and concerns which matter most to the residents of Stamford and Darien.
-He has championed numerous efforts to promote economic development in Fairfield County and across the state, including the Small Business Express Program, the Job Expansion Tax Credit, the STEP-UP job training and employment program, and the First and Next Five economic development initiatives.
+He has championed numerous efforts to promote economic development in Fairfield County and across the state, including the Small Business Express Program, the Job Expansion Tax Credit and the STEP-UP job training and employment program.

 As a veteran of the U.S. Air Force, Carlo has also fought to protect the rights and benefits owed to our nation’s military heroes for their service and sacrifice.
-After many years of advocacy, he succeeded in elevating the General Assembly’s temporary Veterans’ Affairs Committee to permanent standing status.
-He now serves as the committee’s Senate Chairman.
+After many years of advocacy, he succeeded in elevating the General Assembly’s Veterans’ Affairs Committee to permanent standing status.
+For years he served as the committee’s Senate Chair.

 The Veterans’ Affairs Committee’s recent achievements include the creation of the STEP-UP for Veterans Program, which helps unemployed veterans to find work and receive on-the-job training in new high-value skills.
-Carlo is currently leading a task force to help veterans receive recognition and applicable licenses for employable skills they learn in the service.
-Other recent initiatives include a ban on the desecration of war memorials, a crackdown on fraudulent veterans’ “charities”, and legislation to allow for lower property taxes for disabled veterans.
+Carlo also championed legislation to help veterans receive recognition and applicable licenses for employable skills they learn in the service.
+Other recent initiatives include a ban on the desecration of war memorials, a crackdown on fraudulent veterans’ “charities,” and legislation to allow for lower property taxes for disabled veterans.

 As a member of the House of Representatives, Carlo helped to create film tax credits to grow Connecticut’s entertainment industry.
 He also worked to pass a $3.5 billion Transportation Improvement Initiative to foster smart growth and economic development through the establishment of special taxing districts for municipalities, and to pass fire sprinkler legislation in response to the disastrous 2003 fires in Rhode Island and Hartford.

 Carlo has lived in Stamford for the past 20 years and is an active member of the Stamford community.
-Prior to being elected to the state legislature, he served on the Zoning Board of Appeals as an alternate member from 2001-2002, and he completed the Stamford Citizen Patrol Program—a course designed to improve community relations between Stamford Citizens and the local Police Force.
+Prior to being elected to the state legislature he served on the Zoning Board of Appeals as an alternate member from 2001-2002, and completed the Stamford Citizen Patrol Program—a course designed to improve community relations between Stamford citizens and the local police force.